 The copyright of this brochure is solely owned by MGI Tech Co.
 Ltd..
 The information included in this brochure or part of, including but not limited to interior design, cover design and icons, is strictly forbidden to be reproduced or transmitted in any form, by any means (e.g. electronic, photocopying, recording, translating or otherwise) without the prior written permission by MGI Tech Co., Ltd..
 All the trademarks or icons in the brochure are the intellectual property of MGI Tech Co., Ltd. and their respective producers.

-Information in this brochure is updated to 2022/11/30 and only for your reference.
+Information in this brochure is updated to 2021/09/28 and only for your reference.
 In no event shall the brochure be regarded as warranty or commitment made by MGI Tech Co., Ltd. All rights and obligations shall subject to final executed agreement.

-Unless otherwise informed, StandardMPS and CoolMPS sequencing reagents, and sequencers for use with such reagents are not available in Germany, USA, Spain, UK, Hong Kong, Sweden, Belgium, Italy, Finland, Czech Republic, Switzerland and Portugal.
+Unless otherwise informed, all sequencers and sequencing reagents are not available in Germany, USA, Spain, UK, Hong Kong, Sweden and Belgium.